Well… this is a blog, right? I need to unburden a little.

 This year has seen so many up’s and down’s I felt sick many times.
 When it seemed that my career as a sound designer was kicking in, I got a punch in the face.
 A heavy one.
 But I am kind of glad it happened.

 For someone who knows me or has read the “About” section on this blog, got it that I eventually got sick of music production and at some time during my degree I completely turned for sound design.
 As I say, I like a lot of things about sound design, but when I got the chance to work on a 1st person shooter game, even though it was a student project, I got hysterical and started to mind-eat everything I could about the subject.
 I got familiar with Unity, I learned how to do lots of stuff on Fmod, and eventually learned related audio game things.
 Also found out insanely talented and dedicated people on the web and started to follow their work (go to “Great Sites”).
-The game designer quitted the project and nothing was done.
+I gather a composer to work for us as well!
+I was extremely excited!
+Months later, the game designer quitted the project and nothing was done.

 Later on – this was 2011 -, I was introduced to this cool game designer team that would need a sound designer sooner or later in the game company they were working for.
 I knew almost nothing at the time and so one of them told me they did enjoyed my work but it had more to do with attitude and what I could bring to the company.
 What I had on-line at the time was some really-bad-audio-quality creature’s roars, but nonetheless they were fun; I also had some posts on a previous blog, including a simulation on Fmod Sandbox.
 But what I truly had at the time was a willingness to learn more and more, enthusiasm and an extreme confidence (not arrogance).
 I was always making up projects to test myself and involve other people that could be potential work-buddies.

-I got into projects that were a piece of shit, no other word; about half of them didn’t even go until the end.
+I got into projects that were a piece of crap, for better or worse; about half of them didn’t even go until the end.
 But still, I learned; and not only about audio but also about people.

 In the end of 2012 I did sound design for Apollo, at the SoundTrack Cologne European Talent Competition and the entry was nominated in 12 between some 90 contestants.